Royalaviation18/East-Asian-Studies-App/README.md

 # East Asian Studies - Mobile Application

-The main aim of this project is provide a mobile application to the centre.
-This application will be a resource sharing platform for the centre which will be used to update information for the regions (China, Japan, Korea, South East Asia, Indo Pacific).
-The application is build on java framework and firebase in backend.
-The regions have five pillars (Education, Scholarship, Exchanges, Conferences, Internships, Universities) further with three subdivisons for undergraduate, postgraduate and PhD.
+The main aim of this project is to provide a mobile application to the center.
+This application will be a resource-sharing platform for the center which will be used to update information for the regions (China, Japan, Korea, South East Asia, and Indo-Pacific).
+The application is built on java framework and firebase in the backend.
+The regions have five pillars (Education, Scholarship, Exchanges, Conferences, Internships, Universities) further with three subdivisions for undergraduate, postgraduate, and PhD.

 ## Acknowledgements